enabledhq/enabledhq.github.io/_posts/2018-11-22-australian-echallenge.md

 The eChallenge program recently expanded to France to help French students launch their ventures.
 They’re also given access to SA business mentors.

-# What is Enabled’s involvement?
+# What is Enabled’s involvement in the Australian eChallenge?

 We run a course for participants who enter the [Tech eChallenge](https://www.adelaide.edu.au/echallenge/australian-echallenge/categories#tech) category - which is about “[technological innovation](https://www.adelaide.edu.au/course-outlines/108575/1/sem-1/) with the emphasis on product design and the development of a prototype that has market relevance.”